Google Cloud MySQL

 -

 Select an Ingestion Mode: The desired mode by which you want to ingest data from the Source.
-The available Ingestion Modes are Binlog, Table, and Custom SQL.
-Read Ingestion Modes.
+You can expand this section by clicking SEE MORE to view the list of ingestion modes to choose from.
+Default value: BinLog.
+The available ingestion modes are BinLog, Table, and Custom SQL.

 -